 Bailiff's staff has made the state of Texas a priority in recruiting, solidifying relationships with high school coaches throughout the state and the result has shown itself both in the team success and in the number of players reaching the NFL as well as in his successful efforts to bring the Texas High School Coaches Association Convention to Houston in 2015 and 2017.

-He has also made good on his promise to keep the Owls active in community work, as the Owls have been tireless in their efforts with local schools and hosting a series of free clinics as well as reaching out to Rice's diverse student population through an annual International Students' Clinic each August.
+He has also made good on his promise to keep the Owls active in community work, as the Owls have been tireless in their efforts with local schools as well as reaching out to Rice's diverse student population through an annual International Students' Clinic each August.
 In July of 2009, Bailiff accepted an invitation to join with four other college football coaches on a goodwill tour to visit military personnel stationed in Afghanistan and again honored our troops in 2011 by participating as a driver in the "Crossing of America" tour.
 The Owls also are regular participants in efforts to send care packages to members of the armed forced deployed overseas.